Explainable Machine Learning for Public Policy: Use Cases, Gaps, and Research Directions: The Role of Explainable ML in Public Policy Applications

-ML model building workflow is often iterative: ML developers build models, analyze them, fix any errors, improve the models, and iterate until they are satisfied with the models and their performance.
-One critical piece of this workflow is doing continuous sanity checks on the model(s) to see if they \textit{make sense}.
-A key goal of explanations at this early stage is to help the system developer identify and correct errors in their models.
-Common errors such as data leakage (the model having access to information at training/building time that it would not have at test/deployment/prediction time that is accidentally being used in the training data) \cite{Kaufman2011}, and spurious correlations/biases (that exist in training data but do not reflect the deployment context of the model) are often found by observing model explanations and finding predictors that should not be useful showing up as extremely predictive \cite{Ribeiro2016, Caruana2015}.
+ML model-building workflows are inherently iterative, and one critical piece of this workflow is the continuous feedback provided by sanity checks on the model(s) to see if they \textit{make sense} and free from errors.
+A primary goal of explanations at this early stage is to help the system developers identify and correct errors in the models.
+Common errors such as data leakage (the model having access to information at training/building time that it would not have at test/deployment/prediction time) \cite{Kaufman2011}, and spurious correlations/biases (that exist in training data but do not reflect the deployment context of the model) are often found by observing model explanations and finding predictors that should not show up as highly predictive \cite{Ribeiro2016, Caruana2015}.
+ML models trained to predict/detect real-world events typically learn from messy data that capture only a partial view of individuals or entities and are highly susceptible to surfacing spurious correlations.
+Therefore, having additional insight into what the ML model is learning and how it makes decisions through explainable ML can support the model evaluation process.
+For instance, in \cite{Caruana2015}, the authors elaborate on how explanations helped surface such errors in a model trained to identify pneumonia patients with high mortality risk.
+The model explanations showed that the model assigned low-risk scores to asthma patients because the model did not have access to the information that asthma patients routinely received a more intensive care regimen.

-\textit{E.g.} In the EIS, an adverse incident gets determined to be \textit{unjustified} quite a long time after the incident date.
+\textit{E.g.} In the EIS, an adverse incident gets determined to be \textit{unjustified} a long time after the incident date.
 When training an ML model with the entire incident record, accidentally using the future \textit{determination state} of the incident can introduce data leakage.
-In this case, explanations could uncover that the feature \textit{case state} is deemed important by the model when it takes a value related to the determination state, and can point the ML practitioner and/or a domain expert to recognize that information has leaked from the future.
+In this case, explanations could uncover that a feature such as the \textit{case disposition code} is considered important by the model when it takes a value related to the determination state and can point the ML practitioner or a domain expert to recognize that information has leaked from the future.